hafsa-11/alx_database/SQL_more_queries/README.md

-this readme for my projet
+hello this is my best README.md